Articles

 Published May 17, 2026

-How a Newark dance scene built the perfect format for the feed
+How a Newark dance scene built the perfect format for the short-video feed

-Jersey Club's tempo and runtime were calibrated for SoundCloud teenagers long before TikTok turned them into a global default.
+Jersey Club's tempo and runtime were calibrated for SoundCloud teenagers long before TikTok turned them into the default shape of a pop hit.

 Published May 10, 2026